heyMP/scratchpad/README.md

 # @heymp/scratchpad

-A super fast way of debugging javascript snippets in a Puppeteer browser.
+A super fast way of debugging javascript snippets in a Playwright browser.
 If you love [Chrome snippets]([url](https://developer.chrome.com/blog/devtools-tips-26)) but hate that they aren't portable then give Scratchpad a try!

 https://github.com/heyMP/scratchpad/assets/3428964/2a58d587-510d-418f-bd8a-99958e1d8277